 Dating after divorce isn’t easy.
 I would know.
 I’ve done it.
-One thing I remember, and that I hear from men and women dating in their forties, fifties and beyond, is that people lie.
+One thing I remember, and that I hear from men and women dating over 40s, or in their fifties and beyond, is that people lie.
 They lie about many things, including their age, why they got divorced, what they want in the future, etc. Dating a liar isn’t that uncommon, unfortunately.

 Why do people lie on dates?
 Many reasons.
 Insecurity, shame from their past, the desire to want to be in a relationship, to name a few.
 I don’t even think people who lie on dates are bad people, just people who need to work on themselves.